IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 - Verify the row count output from spark equals the expected row count

 You should also be able to see the above spark job running on the spark cluster.
 While the notebook is running, you could ssh into the cluster and run the command `yarn application -list`.

+**NOTE**: The spark yarn application should remain in RUNNING state until it is explicilty closed or Zeppelin is restarted.

 ## Decomposition Instructions